 Download An App

 To get you started, there are a few transit apps for NYC that will tell you which lines to take or plan out routes for you.
-We find that Google Maps is also very useful for visitors and locals alike, with real time updates and information.
+We find that Google Maps is also very useful for visitors and locals alike, with real-time updates and information.

 Local & Express Trains

 Local Trains make ALL stops listed and Express Trains SKIP many stops.
-So check on the map – you can see the according letter of trains below the station to make out if it stops at a station or not.
+So check on the map – you can see the according to letter of trains below the station to make out if it stops at a station or not.

 Keep in mind it can change late at night.
 Express trains may go local and local trains can go express.
-Usually it is communicated by wallpapers, by conductors or through signage on platforms.
+Usually, it is communicated by wallpapers, by conductors or through signage on platforms.